 - How to request your credit report from a credit bureau

 - Additional ways to acquire your credit report

 - Summary of Money’s guide on how to get a credit report

 Getting your credit report is fairly easy, and it should be free in almost all cases — especially until Dec.
 31. That makes this an easy personal finance task to check off your list.
 Here’s how to do it.

 How to get a free credit report from AnnualCreditReport.com

 AnnualCreditReport.com is the only website authorized by the federal government to provide you with your free annual credit reports from Equifax, Experian and TransUnion.
-This website is also where you can access a free copy of your credit report each week until April 20, 2022.
+This website is also where you can access a free copy of your credit report each week until the end of this year.

 Once you’re ready, head to AnnualCreditReport.com on a private, secure internet connection.
 Do not enter sensitive information while connected to public Wi-Fi, even if you trust the website.
 And do be sure that you’re on the correct webpage, as there are many look-alike sites that will try to harvest your personal information.

 From the home page, click on “Request your free credit reports.”
 You’ll need to complete three main steps to access them, which shouldn’t take you more than five or 10 minutes if you have all of your personal information memorized or have the necessary documents nearby.

 The first step is to fill out an online request form.
 You will need to provide the following information: